 Accordingly, I have restructured Weinberg’s Lump Law into The First Principle of Analysis, because it is so fundamental to any type of business analysis:

 “Partition the effort to minimize complexity.”

 Here’s another way of thinking about this:

 Break down the work required to produce the requirements of the business into small, non-redundant, manageable and understandable pieces.

 When doing business analysis of any kind, you will need to apply this principle often.
 Partition the effort to minimize complexity.

-Trond Frantzen is Managing Partner with the PowerStart Group.
-He specializes in business development strategies, marketing & sales planning and execution, and “bail-in” on challenged projects.
+Trond Frantzen is Managing Partner & Chief Business Analyst with the PowerStart Group.
+He specializes in rapid business requirements analysis, team development, and “bail-in” on challenged projects..
 His best-selling book, “Requirements Analysis for Non-Technical Business Analysts: Business Requirements Elicitation” can be found on Amazon.